Gijs735/streama-ansible/README.md

 - nginx reverse proxy with a letsencrypt SSL certificate (can be configured)

 Things to do before using:
 - Make sure the the latest streama version is packed.
 Currenly **version 1.9.1** is packed.
-You can pack you own version by reading the readme here: [files](files)
+You can pack you own version by reading the readme [here](files)
 - Make sure vars.yml is correct for your use-case, especially the domains part.
 - cloud-init.yml pulls from this git repo, if you don't want this change the url.
 - put a database password into cloud init instead of the default `PASSWORD`.